Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 Area of Effect: One creature
 Saving Throw: None

-This spell confers a protection upon single living recipient creature that cannot be ended by dispel magic or other magical effects.
+This spell confers a protection for a single recipient creature that cannot be ended by dispel magic or other magical effects.
 For the duration of this spell the target creature receives a +4 bonus to its Saving Throws.
+This spell will cancel the effects of Bane of Beshaba.

 ---